fmilthaler/Thesis-LaTeX-Template/README.md

 - **Examples** of **fancy figures** (using Ti*k*Z/PGFPlots) and **tables** (using PGFPlotsTable), as well as support for very large tables that need to be rotated to fit on a page.
 - File structure to separate files of different chapters
 - A Bash script automatically includes all your `.bib` files in one file `references/references.tex`, that way you can organise and split your references across several `.bib` files without keeping track of them (without manually updating `\bibliography{...}` in your `.tex` file)
 - Besides having a good file structure, this template provides recursive use of Makefiles.
 The **Makefiles ensure a minimum number of compilations to resolve all changes** in references/citations, thus the Makefiles offer **similar benefits of the tool `latexmk` and they even go beyond**. **This template stands out from others due to the customised Makefiles**.
+These automate many processes with several checks in place so that **no time is wasted** on recompiling your document if it is not needed.
 They allow for (please find a more detailled description of the Makefile's targets and how to use it further below):
   - creating your thesis as a pdf,
   - **automatically detecting changes in references** and **automatically re-running** LaTeX on your document again (only if required), until all references (in bibliography or to floating objects) are resolved.
-  - automatically detecting changes in the nomenclature (if present) and **building/updating the nomenclature if and only if changes were found**, in order to **ensure minimal compilation time**.
+  - automatically detecting changes in the nomenclature (if present) and **building/updating the nomenclature if and only if changes were found**, in order to **ensure minimal compile time**.
-  - creating separate image files (e.g. with Ti*k*Z/PGFPlots) stored in subdirectories (in order to **separate compilation of document from result plots** done in PGFPlots; depending on the complexity of your result plots, this has the potential to **drastically reduce the compilation time** of your document/thesis),
+  - creating separate image files (e.g. with Ti*k*Z/PGFPlots) stored in subdirectories (in order to **separate compilation of document from result plots** done in PGFPlots; depending on the complexity of your result plots, this has the potential to **drastically reduce the compile time** of your document/thesis),
   - the structure of directories/Makefiles allows you to simply create more Ti*k*Z/PGFPlots graphics by placing their corresponding standalone LaTeX source files in the `images` subdirectories of the *chapter* directories, the `Makefile` hierachy in place automatically finds and compiles those for you,
   - print out **warnings from LaTeX** output files,
   - **spellcheck** your `.tex` files,